philippebureau/ac2_templating_ws/02_Procedure/README.md

 - YAML Payload file
   - Yes, you saw a local JSON payload in the Current State Report but this was extracted from a system.
 Here we show a YAML file of "installation details".
 We use YAML because it allows for comments.
-  - In subsequent projects we will be extracting our "details" via API but sometimes that is not possible and a local YAML or JSON is a handy way to store these details and keep them under revision control!
+  - In subsequent projects in this repository we will be extracting our "details" via API but sometimes that is not possible and a local YAML or JSON is a handy way to store these details and keep them under revision control!
+  - We will use SuzieQs External Database (EXTDB) functionality to store these type of design details.
+This is "off label" use of SuzieQ.
+Products like OpsMill's InfraHub are targeting this gap in automation tools.
 - Installation artefacts
   - In addition to the YAML file we have installation pictures based on the appliance models being deployed.
 The YAML file indiciates which picture is to be used in the template.
   - Take a look at the YAML files so you can understand the structure and content